CST BLOG: Lab Expectations

 Can't see the above video?
 Click here to watch.

 Dehydrating/denaturing fixatives, such as methanol, displace water around cellular macromolecules, resulting in their denaturation and precipitation in situ.
 Denaturation of the target protein may expose normally buried epitopes, making this approach advantageous for some antibodies.
 However, dehydrating fixatives are less suited for soluble targets and modification state-specific antibodies such as phospho-antibodies.
-Check the product datasheet for optimal fixation method.
+Check the product datasheet for the optimal fixation method.

 Confocal IF analysis of HeLa cells fixed with formaldehyde (left) or methanol (right) using Keratin 8/18 (C51) Mouse mAb #4546 (green, upper row) or AIF (D39D2) XP® Rabbit mAb #5318 (green, lower row).
 Red = Propidium Iodide (PI)/RNase Staining Solution #4087.

-Fixation and PermeabilizationConditions for Multiplexing
+Fixation and Permeabilization Conditions for Multiplexing

-Choice of Detergents or Alcohols
+Permeabilization: Selecting Detergents or Alcohols

-PDI (C81H6) Rabbit mAb #3501 and ß-Actin (8H10D10) Mouse mAb #3700 work best with methanol permeabilization: Confocal IF analysis of NIH/3T3 cells, permeabilized with 0.3%Triton® X-100 (left) or methanol (right), using #3501 (green) and #3700 (red).
+PDI (C81H6) Rabbit mAb #3501 and ß-Actin (8H10D10) Mouse mAb #3700 work best with methanol permeabilization.
+Confocal IF analysis of NIH/3T3 cells, permeabilized with 0.3% Triton® X-100 (left) or methanol (right), using #3501 (green) and #3700 (red).
 Blue pseudocolor = DRAQ5® #4084 (fluorescent DNA dye).

 As with fixation, the optimal permeabilization method varies depending on the antibody.
 Consult our product datasheet for the recommended method, or contact CST if you have questions.